belongtothenight/SMRBS-ESP32/info/update_log.md

        1. Get environtal noise level at launch.
        2. Set basic voice barrier to ignore noise. (can be variable) Or if the input voltage is not changing.
     3. Possible option to solve this: use magnitude to get new scaling parameter.
 To get the magnitude, get the averaged maximum and negative input voltage value and average their absolute value.
+20. 20221030
+    1. Use ["bias_comparison.py"](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/algorithm/bias_comparison.py) to test the input signal bias.
+       1. [Fresh Start](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/algorithm/bias_comparison/fresh_start) are the result that the entire system is initialized everytime we want to read data.
+       2. [Keep Alive](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/algorithm/bias_comparison/keep_alive) are the result that the entire system is initialized at the start and only once.
+       3. The ["bias_observation_summary.txt"](https://github.com/belongtothenight/SMRBS-ESP32/blob/main/algorithm/bias_observation_summary.txt) stat that it is the initialization process that creates bias.
+If we read data few times before starting measurement, the bias can be minimize.